hero image

 Gainesville, FL, UNITED STATES

-Aaron Hill's research focuses on strategic leadership and governance of executives and politicians.
+Aaron Hill's research focuses on strategic leadership and governance of executive selection, turnover, and retention.

 Biography